 Workhouse Brewfest brings together the best local and regional breweries for a festive day of sampling and musical entertainment at the former DC Prison in Lorton.
-The event is produced in partnership with Celebrate Fairfax, Visit Fairfax, and Fairfax County Government – all proceeds benefit the arts and education programs at the Workhouse Arts Center.
+All proceeds benefit the arts and education programs at the Workhouse Arts Center.

 Brewfest will be held at the Workhouse Arts Center, 9601 Ox Road, Lorton, VA 22079.

 If you don’t want to drive to or from the event, you can always use one of the local taxi or ride-sharing services like Uber or Lyft.

 For the most up-to-date driving directions, use Google Maps.
 Keep an eye out for our road signs on I-95 and on Ox Road!